talamh/Minetest-Image-Audit/README.md

 Format 7 JE 1.17.1
 Format 8 JE 1.18.2

 Currently only png files are checked, and are only checked via crc so images that have been optimized for size will not be detected as originating from Minecraft.

+## usage
+`$ python audit.py -i directory`